Best budget record players 2024: affordable turntables tried and tested

 If you're happy forking out a little bit more (around £100 or so), the Rega Planar 1 is a substantial step up from the excellence of the Pro-Ject Primary E at the top of this list.

 It sounds great, too.
 Rega’s forensic attention to detail results in a roomy, spacious sound that never skimps on the particulars, while voices sound rich, full-bodied and alive.
-The Planar 1 delivers a combination of clarity and accuracy that's almost unparalleled at this price, providing an exciting and engaging experience no matter what you throw at it.
-It’s a clear step up in performance from the Pro-Ject Primary E, and if you’re able to spend the extra dosh, it’s absolutely worth it.
-Nothing else competes for the price.
+The Planar 1 delivers a combination of clarity and accuracy that's almost unparalleled at this reasonable price, providing an exciting and engaging experience no matter what you throw at it.
+It’s a clear step up in performance from the Pro-Ject Primary E when it comes to rhythmic ability, and if you’re able to spend the extra dosh, it’s absolutely worth it.

 Read the full Rega Planar 1 review